Analytics

 While Adret LLC is happy to assist you with your analytics implementations, we also strongly believe in training clients so as to address the critical need to cross-pollinate statistical expertise and domain knowledge.
 To this end, we offer a number of training options* in addition to our consulting services:

-The short courses are designed to help audiences gain an appreciation for the power, applicability, and pitfalls of multivariate computational statistics.
+The short course and bootcamp are designed to help audiences gain an appreciation for the power, applicability, and pitfalls of multivariate computational statistics.
 They consists of five modules:

 The course has already been given at a few publicly-traded upstream O&G companies.
 Feedback from the short-course attendees regarding the course’s enjoyabilityusefulness, and whether they would recommend it to others has been very positive and is summarized in the adjacent graphic.